2014 FLORENCE SHORT FILM SHOWCASE

 Recent web credits include Hard Times, Anthology, and It’s a Chucked Up Life.
 Recent film credits include: Docket 32357 (Grand Jury Prize, Huffington Post’s Black Voices series), Hell’s Heart (Third Star Films), Becoming Tina (Blue Core Studios), Bizzerk (Alex Payne).
 Recent theatre credits include Stick Fly (Majestic Theatre), Supernatural (Players Theatre), My First Lady (Metropolitan Playhouse), A Midsummer Night’s Dream (the cell/The Hive).
 Ashley holds a Bachelor of Arts in Theatre from The University of Maryland at College Park.
 She was an apprentice at Actors Theatre of Louisville and is a company member of Only Make Believe, a non-profit organization that brings interactive theatre to children in hospitals.

 Eljon Wardally is a Playwright and Screenwriter from New York.
-Select Plays include: Bishop (Kennedy Center MFA Playwrights’ Workshop Finalist, The O’Neill National Playwrights Conference Semi-Finalist), The Gift (The Network One Act Festival Semi Finalist), Charlotte’s Song (Judson Church).
+Select Plays include: By A Thread (Sundance Theatre Lab Semi-Finalist), Big Black Balloon (O’Neill National Playwrights Conference Finalist), Bishop (Kennedy Center MFA Playwrights’ Workshop Finalist, The O’Neill National Playwrights Conference Semi-Finalist), The Gift (The Network One Act Festival Semi Finalist).
 Short Films include: Docket 32357 (Winner Huffington Post Black Voices Breakthrough Theater Series Film Award, Winner Audience Choice Award International Black Film Festival of Nashville).
-She is currently pursuing her MFA as part of Fordham University/Primary Stages inaugural MFA in Playwriting class, graduating in May 2014.
+She received her MFA in Playwriting from Fordham University/Primary Stages as part of their inaugural Playwriting class.

 Our jurors are the backbone of this project.